Depression And Anxiety Facts: The Correlation of These Disorders

 There is sometimes a stigma around mental health challenges like anxiety and depression that can cause people to avoid admitting that they are experiencing symptoms of these conditions.
 Our friends, family, and peers may negatively label those of us living with anxiety or depression, which can lead to discrimination in some cases.
 To avoid this potential discrimination, many of us may sometimes downplay our symptoms or choose not to talk about them.
 The possible stigma may also cause people to feel embarrassed about asking for help.

-Using the wrong words
+Using the wrong words for depression and anxiety

 Some may fail to seek treatment because they may think they’re experiencing problems that everyone goes through.
-They may call depression and anxiety things like “feeling down,” “lonely,” “worried,” or “blue”.
+They may call depression and anxiety things like “feeling down,” “lonely,” “worried,” or “blue.”
 By using these words, they can undermine the real issue and sometimes fail to realize that it can be necessary and worth it to seek help.

 Believing the situation is hopeless